 Thirteen years ago I dropped out of high school.
-I was failing, being bullied and to be honest, it wasn’t what I wanted for my life.
+I was failing, being bullied and to be honest, it wasn’t what I wanted in my life.
 So luckily my parents supported me as long as I had a job they didn’t mind.

 So off to TAFE I went to get my Certificate III in Mechanics.
 But that didn’t work either.
 After a year in I had to get out.
 It too wasn’t what I wanted.

-For the next 10 years, I had a bunch of dead end jobs.
+For the next 10 years, I had a bunch of dead-end jobs.

 Mobile-phone technician.
 (5 years)